StackExchange/stack-blog/_posts/2016-03-07-developer-compensation-stack-overflow-doesnt-stack-rank.markdown

 A happy developer is a productive developer, and while a fair system does not allow you to easily control salary costs in terms of budget (because everybody can be a 5), it does help increase job satisfaction, lower turnover, and maintain a relationship of trust with managers.
 And as [I've written about before](http://www.haneycodes.net/developer-turned-manager), if you don't have the trust of your employees, you will fail.

+**EDIT (7/27/2016):** We have published a salary calculator based on our internally transparent compensation numbers!
+[Take a look](http://stackoverflow.com/company/salary).

 PS - hate stack ranking but love Stack Overflow?
 [Come and work with us!](http://www.stackoverflow.com/company/work-here)

 *Follow David Haney on Twitter at [@haneycodes](http://www.twitter.com/@haneycodes)*